joj-macho/joj-macho.github.io/tutorials/python/python-definitions-and-concepts.md

 permalink: /workspace/python/definitions-and-concepts
 ---

 Now that you have set up your programming environment and taken your first step into the world of programming, it's time to dive deeper into the fundamental concepts of Python.
 Understanding variables, constants, statements, and expressions is crucial for any beginner learning Python programming.
-Variables and constants are like the building blocks for storing and manipulating data, while statements and expressions are essential for controlling the flow of a program.
-With a solid grasp of these fundamental concepts, you can start building more complex programs and write efficient code that brings your ideas to life.

-## Variables and Identifiers in Python <hr>

-When writing code in Python, it's common to need a way to store values.
-This is where variables come into play.
-Variables act as containers that hold information, such as numbers or text.
-To create a variable, you use an assignment statement that assigns a value to a variable name.
-For example, you can create a variable called "num_students" and assign it the value 30.
-By using the name "num_students" in your code, you can refer to the value 30 stored in that variable.

-Identifiers, on the other hand, are like labels that you give to variables to refer to them by name.
-An identifier is not the variable itself, but rather a name that helps you refer to the variable.
-Identifiers are used to distinguish and access variables in your code.
-When naming variables and identifiers, it's important to follow specific rules and conventions to ensure clarity and readability.

-### Naming Variables and Identifiers

-When naming variables and identifiers in Python, it's crucial to adhere to a set of rules and conventions.
-By following these guidelines, <a href="https://peps.python.org/pep-0008/" target="_new">PEP-8</a>, you can prevent errors and make your code more readable.
-Additionally, adopting standard naming conventions used in the Python community helps create a consistent style and improves code comprehension.
-Consider the following naming rules:

-- Variable names should only contain letters, numbers, and underscores.
-- They should start with a letter or an underscore, but never with a number.
-- Spaces are not allowed in variable names, but you can use underscores to separate words in variable names.
-- Variable names should not include special characters such as "!, @, #, $, %," etc.
-- Avoid using Python keywords and function names as variable names.
-For example, don't use the word "print" as a variable name.

-Following these rules ensures that your code is error-free and more readable.
-However, there are also widely used naming conventions in the Python community:
+These elements serve as the building blocks for storing and manipulating data, allowing you to control the flow of a program and write efficient code.

+## Variables and Identifiers in Python

+---

+In Python, a variable is a reserved memory location used to store values.
+It acts as a reference or pointer to an object in memory, encapsulating both data and the functions operating on that data.
+Everything in Python is an object, with each object having an identity, type, and value.
+While an object's identity and type remain constant, its value can be changed.

+When writing Python code, you commonly use variables to store values.
+To create a variable, you employ an assignment statement that assigns a value to a variable name.
+For instance, creating a variable named "x" and assigning it the value 42 allows you to refer to the stored value using the name "x."

+Identifiers are labels assigned to variables to refer to them by name.
+They act as names for variables, aiding in distinguishing and accessing them in your code.
+Identifiers are essential for clarity and readability in your code.

+Here's an example demonstrating the creation and use of variables:

+{% highlight python %}
+>>> x = 42
+>>> print(x)
+42
+{% endhighlight %}

+In this example, "x" is a variable assigned the value 42.
+The `print(x)` statement outputs the value stored in the variable.

+Python provides the built-in `id()` function to view an object's identity (memory address).
+For example:

+{% highlight python %}
+>>> x = 42
+>>> id(x)
+139645154335304
+{% endhighlight %}

+The `id(x)` function returns a unique number representing the memory address of the object referenced by the variable "x".

+Variables in Python are references, allowing multiple variables to point to the same object.
+This behavior is known as aliasing.
+For instance:

+{% highlight python %}
+>>> x = 42
+>>> y = x
+>>> id(x) == id(y)
+True
+{% endhighlight %}

+In this example, both "x" and "y" reference the same object, as indicated by their identical identities.

+### Assigning Variables

+Assigning a value to a variable, known as binding in Python, is a fundamental concept.
+This process involves associating a variable name with a value, and it can be accomplished using various methods.

+#### Using Expressions

+Expressions can be directly assigned to variables.
+For example:

+{% highlight python %}
+>>> x = 4 + 2
+>>> print(x)
+6
+{% endhighlight %}

+In this example, the expression `4 + 2` is assigned to the variable "x," and the subsequent `print(x)` statement outputs the value of "x," which is 6.

+#### Operator Overloading

+Python supports operator overloading, allowing operators to work differently with different data types.
+For instance, the `+` operator can add numbers or concatenate strings:

+{% highlight python %}
+>>> first_name = 'John'
+>>> last_name = 'Smith'
+>>> full_name = first_name + ' ' + last_name
+>>> print(full_name)
+John Smith
+{% endhighlight %}

+Here, the `+` operator is used for string concatenation.
+The variable "full_name" is assigned the combined value of "first_name" and "last_name" with a space in between.

+#### Using Functions

+Functions, even those not covered yet, can be used in assignment statements.
+For instance, utilizing the built-in `len()` function:

+{% highlight python %}
+>>> text = 'Hello, World!'
+>>> length = len(text)
+>>> print(length)
+13
+{% endhighlight %}

+In this example, the length of the string "Hello, World!" is assigned to the variable "length" using the `len()` function.

+#### Chained Assignment and Internment

+Chained assignment allows you to assign the same value to multiple variables in a single line:

+{% highlight python %}
+>>> a = b = c = 10
+>>> print(a, b, c)
+10 10 10
+{% endhighlight %}

+Here, the values are simultaneously assigned to variables "a," "b," and "c."

+Internment is a memory optimization technique where Python reuses memory addresses for certain values.
+For example:

+{% highlight python %}
+>>> a = b = c = 10
+>>> print(a, b, c)
+10 10 10
+{% endhighlight %}

+{% highlight python %}
+>>> x = 10
+>>> y = 10
+>>> z = 10
+>>> print(id(x), id(y), id(z))
+140249467557448 140249467557448 140249467557448
+{% endhighlight %}

+In this case, Python internally interns the integer value 10, assigning the same memory address to all three variables.

+### Naming Variables

+Readability is crucial in programming, and well-chosen variable names contribute significantly to code understanding.
+Adhering to a set of rules and conventions while naming variables in Python enhances both clarity and consistency across your codebase.

+There are three main rules for naming variables:

+ 1. Variables can only contain letters, numbers, or underscores (_).
+ 2. The first character must be a letter or an underscore, not a number.
+ 3. The name cannot be a reserved keyword.

+Additional Considerations

+- Variables should avoid spaces, using underscores to separate words.
+- Special characters like "!, @, #, $, %" are not allowed.
+- Python keywords and function names should be avoided.

+Adhering to these rules ensures error-free code.
+Beyond rules, adopting common naming conventions, as outlined in <a href="https://peps.python.org/pep-0008/" target="_blank">PEP-8</a>, further improves code readability:

 - Use lowercase letters for variable names.
-- Use underscores to separate words in variable names, rather than spaces.
+- Separate words in variable names with underscores.
-- Use all caps for constant values, such as "PI" or "MAX_VALUE".
+- All caps can be used for constant values (e.g., "PI" or "MAX_VALUE").
-- Use CamelCase for class names.
+- Class names should follow CamelCase.

-By adhering to these naming conventions, you can make your code more readable and understandable, especially when collaborating with others.
-Let's look at some examples of good and bad variable names:
+Let's explore examples of good and bad variable names:

-Good variable names:
+**Good Variable Names**:

 {% highlight python %}
 num_students = 30
 student_name = 'John'
+total_score = 100
-total_marks = 95.5
+user_age = 25
-is_passed = True
+max_attempts = 3
 {% endhighlight %}

 In the examples above, the variable names are descriptive and meaningful, providing clear information about the data they hold.

-Bad variable names:
+**Bad Variable Names**:

 {% highlight python %}
+ts = 100  # Not descriptive
+ua = 25  # Not clear
-x = 30
+x = 3  # Lacks context
-a = 'John'
-y = 95.5
-z = True
 {% endhighlight %}

 In the examples above, the variable names are generic and not informative.
 They lack clarity and make it difficult to understand the purpose of the variables.

 By using meaningful and descriptive variable names, such as "num_students" and "student_name," you provide context and improve the readability of your code.
 This becomes especially important when working with others, as they can quickly understand the purpose of each variable.

-### Reserved Words in Python
+#### Reserved Words in Python

-Note that certain names in Python are reserved and cannot be used as variable names.
-These reserved words are keywords that have specific meanings and functionalities within the Python language.
-If you try to use these reserved words as variable names, you will encounter syntax errors.
+Python reserves certain keywords for its internal operations, and these keywords cannot be used as variable names or identifiers in your code.

-You can obtain a complete list of reserved words by using the following code:
+Below is a list of reserved keywords in Python:

 {% highlight python %}
 >>> import keyword
 >>> print(keyword.kwlist)